DVT Debugger is an add-on module to DVT IDE for Eclipse. It integrates with all major simulators and provides advanced debugging capabilities.

 Why choose DVT Debugger

 • Debug from the same place where you write code.
-Commonly used debug operations like adding breakpoints, stepping, moving up and down the call stack, or changing values are just a click away in the DVT Eclipse IDE.
+Commonly used debug operations like adding breakpoints, stepping, moving up and down the call stack, or changing values are just a click away in DVT IDE for Eclipse.

 • Avoid unnecessary printing or other additional commands because the run-time context is automatically fetched from the simulator.
 The call stack and local variables are available to be analyzed anytime the simulator hits a breakpoint.

-• Take advantage of all DVT Eclipse IDE's features that help navigate and understand the code: hyperlinks, hierarchy browsing, finding usages or tracing, and many others.
+• Take advantage of all DVT IDE for Eclipse's features that help navigate and understand the code while debugging: hyperlinks, hierarchy browsing, finding usages or tracing, and many others — providing seamless context across Verilog, SystemVerilog, VHDL, and e Language projects.

 Schedule a demo